jupyter/docker-stacks/docs/configuration.md

 Of course, all of this can be hidden in an [IPython kernel startup script](http://ipython.org/ipython-doc/stable/development/config.html?highlight=startup#startup-files), but "explicit is better than implicit." :)

-## Connecting to a Spark Cluster on Standalone Mode
+#### Connecting to a Spark Cluster in Standalone Mode

-Connection to Spark Cluster on Standalone Mode requires the following set of steps:
+Connection to Spark Cluster in Standalone Mode requires the following set of steps:

 0. Verify that the docker image (check the Dockerfile) and the Spark Cluster which is being deployed, run the same version of Spark.
 1. [Deploy Spark on Standalone Mode](http://spark.apache.org/docs/latest/spark-standalone.html).